THIS KIT IS FOR NON-WINNEBAGO EUROVANS ONLY.

 • (4) Bilstein Extra Heavy Duty Shock Absorbers or Deluxe Fox Shocks

 • (4) 16" x 7.5" Alloy Wheels

 • (4) 235/60-16 Michelin Defender or Yokohama Geolandar

 • (2) 1/2" coil spring spacers

 • (4) Wheel centering rings

-Tire options: we offer Michelin Defender T or Yokohama Geolandar A/T G015.
-The Defender is Michelin's latest and greatest tire.
-It's perfect for drivers looking for a long-lasting, comfortable tire that delivers all-season traction in the dry, wet and light snow.
-The Geolandar A/T G015 is developed for drivers looking for a tough and durable tire capable of withstanding off-road duty while providing long treadlife and year-round traction, even in snow.
+Tire options: We offer Michelin Defender T+H, or Yokohama Geolandar A/T G015.
+The Defender is Michelin's flagship tire.
+It is perfect for drivers looking for a long-lasting, comfortable tire that delivers all-season traction in the dry, wet and light snow.
+The Geolandar is developed for drivers looking for a tough and durable tire capable of withstanding off-road duty while providing long treadlife and year-round traction, even in snow.